-The Pension Fund Panel has obtained and considered written advice from the Director of Corporate Finance, its investment consultants and actuary, and has consulted the Local Agenda 21 group, all contributing authorities and Trade Union representatives.
+The Pension Fund Panel has obtained and considered written advice from the Director of Corporate Finance and Audit, its investment consultants and actuary, and has consulted all contributing authorities and Trade Union representatives.

 This document outlines the broad investment principles governing the investment policy of the pension fund and covers investment responsibilities; scheme liabilities; eligible assets; social, environmental and ethical considerations; corporate governance and compliance.